weidagang/readme-llm-generator/README.md

 ### 4. Run the Generator

-Another helper script simplifies generating the README.llm.
+Another helper script simplifies generating the `README.llm`.

 Make the script executable: